scds/intro-spss/preparation.md

 ## 1. Get Access to IBM SPSS Statistics

 McMaster provides 24/7 instant access to fully configured university computers through Virtual Desktop.
-The computers come pre-installed with IBM SPSS Statistics, alongside a license.
+The computers come pre-installed with IBM SPSS Statistics, along with a license.

-Alternatively, you can use use your own license and install it locally.
+Alternatively, you can use your own license and install it locally.

 <details markdown="1">
 <summary>Virtual Desktop Instructions</summary>